-The Federal and Florida False Claims Acts allow individuals (whistleblowers) to report fraud against the government.
+Federal and state False Claims Acts allow individuals (whistleblowers) to report fraud against the government.
 This ensures that our governments get the products and services they pay for.
-The Acts provide legal rights to those who “blow the whistle” on fraud and reward whistleblowers a portion of the money that these governments recover from corrupt government contractors.
-In general, the Federal False Claims Act (FCA) covers fraud involving any federally funded contract, grant or program, except for underpaid taxes.
+The Acts reward whistleblowers a portion of the money that these governments recover from corrupt government contractors.
+In general, the Federal False Claims Act covers fraud involving any federally funded contract, grant or program, except for underpaid taxes.
 More about underpayment of taxes.

 A false claim is a type of fraud.
 Fraud under the Federal False Claims Act means that a company, contractor, city or county has knowingly presented a false claim for payment to the United States.
 They used the United States’ money for something other than that for which it was provided.
 In short–it is a lie about how money is spent.
 See, Detailed Examples.
 The fraud can occur wherever federal or Florida monies are used to purchase services or goods.